netinupur/car-or-tree-with-Spark-DL/README.md

 In regards, we chose `image classification` as the topic for this final project to explore how we could apply what we learned in this class to overcome such limitations.

 ### Dataset
-We used dataset from [Open Images 2019 - Object Detection](https://www.kaggle.com/c/open-images-2019-object-detection) competition from Kaggle.
-The dataset provides large amount of image files which are each annotated with labels, indicating certain object classes are present within the image.
-Due to restraints on the budget and time, we decided to use the validation dataset for the project, which had 193,300 image-level labels and 12GB in total size.
+We used the dataset from the [Open Images 2019 - Object Detection](https://www.kaggle.com/c/open-images-2019-object-detection) competition from Kaggle.
+The dataset provides a large quantitiy of images which are each annotated with labels, indicating certain object classes are present within a particular image.
+Due to restraints on the budget and time, we decided to use the validation dataset for our project, which had 193,300 image-level labels and is 12GB in total size.

 ## Analytical Methods